 Some specimens of the tree can grow to more than 30 metres tall and live for more than 300 years.

-One of the great pleasures of visiting Elche is the chance to walk around the centre of town and admire its buildings and monuments.
+One of the other great pleasures of visiting Elche is the chance to walk around the centre of town and admire its buildings and monuments.

 You can see the strong Moorish influence and northern African architecture on show throughout the city.
 Many of the churches were originally mosques or were built over the top of existing Moorish buildings.